Madeleine A. Pickens: Background

-Madeleine Pickens was born Madeleine Baker on March 5, 1947 in Kirkuk, Kingdom of Iraq where her father, Bill Baker, was a British oil executive.
+Madeleine Pickens was born in Kirkuk, Kingdom of Iraq, where her father, Bill Baker, was a British oil executive.
 He was also a golf course designer, who built a golf course in Kirkuk and cut down his golf clubs to teach the five-year old Madeleine to play.
 After her family left Iraq, Pickens grew up in France and England, where Baker designed several courses.
 Pickens and her twin sister Christine, both British citizens, moved from England to the Bahamas in 1965.
 At some point she started using the name Madeleine Farris.

 Pickens modeled and worked as a flight attendant for Pan American Airlines in her twenties.
 She moved to Marina Del Rey, California in 1969 and went into business for herself, providing cabin service crews for corporate jets and special charter flights.
 In 1976, she was featured in an article in Black Belt magazine.
 She was married to Robert Richter, with whom she had a daughter, Dominique, in 1980.

 She met Allen Paulson, the founder of Gulfstream Aerospace in 1983, and married him in 1988.
 In 1993 they bought the Del Mar Country Club in Rancho Santa Fe, California, where she drew upon her background to design and build the golf course.
 Upon Paulson's death in 2000, she and his children from his previous marriages disputed over the estate until 2003, at which time she was awarded in the settlement, among other assets, stock in the Country Club.
 In September 2015, the IRS filed suit against beneficiaries of Paulson's estate, including Pickens, for unpaid estate taxes.
 On September 10, 2018, a judge ruled Pickens was not liable for the taxes.

 In 2005, she married Texas oilman T. Boone Pickens.
 Not long after their marriage, the couple traveled to New Orleans to rescue pets stranded during the evacuation from Hurricane Katrina and flew them to California and Colorado on a chartered cargo jet.
 They divorced early in 2013.

 In 2007, Pickens paid $35 million for a home on the beach in Del Mar; in 2010 she sued the city for ordering her to prune plants that were obstructing her neighbors' view.
 Pickens has sponsored several events at the Del Mar Country Club benefiting military organizations.
 In July 2016, Pickens, Jenny Craig, and Doug Manchester co-chaired a fundraiser for Donald Trump at the Del Mar Country Club in Rancho Santa Fe.